Meetings

 It's a good idea to make an announcement on Slack / Social the day before the meeting to remind people, and also an hour before the meeting starts.

-Take note of who is in attendance (individuals, companies, groups represented) and if any proposals are being discussed and be sure to record the meeting as appropriate.
+Take note of who is in attendance - individuals, companies, groups represented - and if any proposals discussed, and be sure to record the meeting as appropriate.

 Closing a meeting

 After a meeting has passed it’s possible and recommended to close the meeting.
-This allows you to adds the minutes, the notes that gives a summary on what was discussed during the meeting, the agreements reached, decisions made, etc.
+This allows you to add the minutes, the notes that gives a summary on the meeting, the agreements reached, decisions made, etc.

-It’s also possible to add other kind of metadata to the meeting, such as what organizations has attended, how many attendees and contributions were, and what proposals were discussed.
+It’s also possible to add other kind of metadata to the meeting, such as what organizations have attended, how many attendees and contributions, and the considered proposals.

 To close a meeting:

-3. In the main sidebar, click in the button for the space that you want to configure the component for.
-For instance, it could be "Processes", "Assemblies", or "Conferences"
+2. In the main sidebar, click in the button for the space that you want to configure the component for.
+For instance, it could be 'Processes', 'Assemblies', or 'Conferences'

-6. Click on the "Close" button Close button
+5. Click on the 'Close' button Close button

-Please be sure to provide a link to the meeting recording (upload to the community shared Google Drive).
+Please be sure to provide a link to the meeting recording - upload the recordings to the community shared Google Drive.

-When you associate a proposal with a meeting, it is also shown in the proposal overview.
+When you associate a proposal with a meeting, it's also shown in the proposal overview.

 proposal-related-meetings